 Boston College, a very selective private Jesuit university located just outside Boston, doesn’t use admissions interviews, so the Boston College supplement essay is a great opportunity to show admissions readers who you are as a person.
-You’ll choose one out of four Boston College essay prompts to answer.
+Most students will choose one out of four Boston College essay prompts to answer.
+Please note: for the 2020-21 application season, a fifth prompt has been added for those applying to the Human-Centered Engineering program.

 Let’s look at how to pick the best prompt for you and how to make your personality shine through in your response!